photoprism/photoprism-docs/docs/getting-started/docker.md

 less command line parameters, and is generally easier to start with for beginners.

 !!! info "Linux"
-    All commands may have to be prefixed with `sudo` when not running as root.
+    Commands may have to be prefixed with `sudo` when not running as root.
     Note that this will point the home directory placeholder `~` to `/root` in your configuration.
     Kernel security modules such as SELinux have been reported to cause [issues](https://docs.photoprism.org/getting-started/faq/#why-is-photoprism-getting-stuck-in-a-restart-loop).